BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_fellowship.md

 - **Only a Pony** `PASSIVE`

-May never charge, and no other models can benefit from his Stand Fast!.
-However, he can benefit from any Hobbit hero's Stand Fast!
+May never charge, and no other models can benefit from his [Stand Fast!].
+However, he can benefit from any Hobbit hero's [Stand Fast!]

 </div>